eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatepackageGetListV1ResponseMPayload.md

 NewEzsigntemplatepackageGetListV1ResponseMPayloadWithDefaults instantiates a new EzsigntemplatepackageGetListV1ResponseMPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAObjEzsigntemplatepackage

-`func (o *EzsigntemplatepackageGetListV1ResponseMPayload) GetAObjEzsigntemplatepackage() []EzsigntemplatepackageListElement`

-GetAObjEzsigntemplatepackage returns the AObjEzsigntemplatepackage field if non-nil, zero value otherwise.

-### GetAObjEzsigntemplatepackageOk

-`func (o *EzsigntemplatepackageGetListV1ResponseMPayload) GetAObjEzsigntemplatepackageOk() (*[]EzsigntemplatepackageListElement, bool)`

-GetAObjEzsigntemplatepackageOk returns a tuple with the AObjEzsigntemplatepackage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjEzsigntemplatepackage

-`func (o *EzsigntemplatepackageGetListV1ResponseMPayload) SetAObjEzsigntemplatepackage(v []EzsigntemplatepackageListElement)`

-SetAObjEzsigntemplatepackage sets AObjEzsigntemplatepackage field to given value.

 ### GetIRowReturned